Pigpen Cipher (Pig Pen / Freemason Cipher) — Decoder, Encoder & Translator

 Why is it called the Masonic cipher?

-What are the variations of Pigpen cipher?
+What are the different Pigpen cipher variations?

 Pigpen Cipher: Masonic Symbol Encryption - Free Online Tool

-The Pigpen cipher, also known as the Masonic cipher, Freemason's cipher, or tic-tac-toe cipher, is a fascinating geometric substitution cipher that replaces letters with unique symbols derived from grid patterns.
+The Pigpen cipher, also known as the Masonic cipher, Freemason's cipher, diagrammatic cipher, or tic-tac-toe cipher, is a fascinating geometric substitution cipher that replaces letters with unique symbols derived from grid patterns.
 This visually distinctive encryption method has captured imaginations for centuries, from secret societies to modern puzzle enthusiasts.

 The Pigpen Symbol System Explained